 What you really need to know now about making garden videos

-But video is here in a big way, even for gardeners.
-If you’re a blogger or you run a business, you need to start thinking about video now.
+But now video is here in a big way, even for gardeners.
+As a sector it was transformed by lockdown, when everyone was either online or in the garden.
+If you’re a blogger or you run a business, do you need to start thinking about video now?

 YouTube is the second biggest search engine after Google.
 Many people go directly to it when they want to know, for example, ‘how to prune roses’ or ‘gardening for small spaces.’